|

 Band, £2/week for Concert Band).

-are the advantages of playing in a band?
+What are the advantages of playing in a band?

 You learn to play as part of an ensemble,